ucinereo/PBS-soft-body/README.md

 In the viewer there is a dropdown menu where the user can choose between three scenes: Palm Trees and Cuboids without and with BVH acceleration.
 The Palm Trees scene was shown during the live demo and the Cuboid scenes can be used to see the performance gains when using BVH acceleration.
+Note that the Cuboid scene without BVH might be running either extremely slow or not at all, that's because the cuboids were heavily subdivided, resulting in 150k static triangles.
+Thus, this scene serves as a stress test for our implementation.

 The user can also play around with several simulation parameters, such as constraint compliance values, volume constraint pressure and friction coefficients.